 - The District has conducted risk and hazard assessments on each of its school sites and administrative buildings.
 These risk and hazards are documented on Hour-Zero Online and are prioritized according to a hazard index. - Mitigation strategies have been developed to address these identifies hazards and risks.
 Strategies range in scope from administrative procedures to emergency protocols to facility changes/renovations. - The District has developed emergency maps, which identify critical infrastructure, along with needed emergency maps for evacuations, lock-downs and shelter-in-place.
-These maps are updated annually, as needed, and are readily available to first responders through Hour-Zero Online.
+These maps are readily available to first responders through Hour-Zero Online.